 Can I email my paper and have it corrected?

-No. Tutors conduct personal sessions one-on-one with students.
-Shared conversation is an integral part of the revision or planning process.
-Tutors gently guide, suggest and encourage, focusing on the development of the writing process and the acquisition of writing skills.
+No. All sessions are conducted as one-on-one conversations between the tutor and student.
+Shared conversation is an integral part of the writing process.
+Tutors guide, suggest, and encourage, focusing on the development of the writing process and the acquisition of writing skills.

 I am not available during business hours; how can I utilize the Writing/Reading Center?